-In today's episode I talk about how I've been earning three figure incomes using affiliate marketing.
+In today's episode, I talk about how I've been earning three figure incomes using affiliate marketing.
 You can find products that fit your audience at places such as Share a Sale and Commission Junction.
 You are assigned a specific URL so that when people click your link and then purchase that product, you earn a commission.

-Well it just so happens that the School of Podcasting has an affiliate program that currently is paying 30% of the sale when anyone signs up, and 10% for every month they stay signed up.
+Well, it just so happens that the School of Podcasting has an affiliate program that currently is paying 30% of the sale when anyone signs up, and 10% for every month they stay signed up.
 I also have an affiliate program for another membership site I have is at Marketing Musician where you earn 20% for every person that signs up.

-So many people want to try to sell advertising on their podcast like radio does.
+So many people want to try to sell advertising on their podcast as radio does.
 PODCASTING IS NOT RADIO.
 Let's talk about advertising.
 You can get help, or you can do it yourself.
 Let's take a peak.

-Well the problem is many people think Podcasting as if it is Radio where you might get $10-$15 per 1000 listeners.
-The key point is, you have to have the radio on at the time, and be listening.
+Well, the problem is many people think Podcasting as if it is Radio where you might get $10-$15 per 1000 listeners.
+The key point is, you have to have the radio on at the time and be listening.
 If not you miss it – you miss it.
-With podcasting that advertisement will be there tomorrow, and it will be there a year from now.
+With podcasting, that advertisement will be there tomorrow, and it will be there a year from now.
 People find a podcast and go back and download all the old episodes (with the advertisement).
 So if they think a podcast is the same as radio, they are HORRIBLY mistaken.

 There are other things to consider.
 Will you put a link to their website on your website?
-Is there an image, banner, etc. You can use these to negotiate price with the potential advertiser.
+Is there an image, banner, etc. You can use these to negotiate a price with the potential advertiser.

 YOU need to prove that you are sending the advertiser traffic.
 I recommend getting some sort of click tracking software ( I'm a big fan of the pretty links plugin ) so I can say “I've delivered 152 visitors to your site).
 An alternative is to have the advertiser set up a landing page (www.theirwebsites.com/podcast) so they can see the traffic and KNOW it came from you.
 You might also see if the advertiser has a way to produce a coupon or a special deal (again so they know that when this coupon was used, that customer came from your podcast).
 You have to provide the proof.

 I am actually making more money with affiliate marketing instead of selling CPM (cost per thousand).
 When the visitor buys using a unique link from me, I get a commission.
 This works when you find the right product that matches your audience.
-You can find affiliate program at places like Share a Sale, and Commission Junction.
+You can find an affiliate program at places like Share a Sale, and Commission Junction.
 You also need to make it easy to get to your affiliate link.
 So you can set up a subdomain on your website that redirects to your affiliate link.
 You can also set up an entire store if you are using Amazon.com's affiliate tools.
 To see this in action go to http://shop.growyourchurchshow.com (however Amazon requires a TON of traffic to make any significant money).